-In this article, you’ll learn fuel pumps, types of fuel pump, and their working principle.
+In this article, you’ll learn about fuel pumps, the types of fuel pump, and their working principle.

 The purpose of the fuel pump is to meter the correct quantity of fuel and deliver it at the correct time to the engine cylinder according to the varying load and speed requirements.